• Skip to primary navigation

 1) Too much of an art grade (and most rubrics posted out there) focus on art producing only and no art appreciation, observation, or curating is measured in the art grade as a variety of visual intelligence should be recognized.

-2) Creating, responding, presenting (aka curating) and connecting are all in the national core standards (see attachments) for assessments and teaching.
+2) Creating, responding, presenting (aka curating), and connecting are all in the national core standards (see attachments) for assessments and teaching.

-Although most faculty and parents at my school think I only grade on production because they don’t understand why presenting, responding and connecting to art at a K-5th level is important.
-Regardless of there opinions I take presenting, responding and connection into consideration.
-THIS MEANS I have to teach a program that children can use a variations on visual intelligence in my class.
+Although most faculty and parents at my school think I only grade on production because they don’t understand why presenting, responding, and connecting to art at a K-5th level is important.
+Regardless of there opinions I take presenting, responding, and connection into consideration.
+THIS MEANS I have to teach a program that children can use variations on visual intelligence in my class.
 I’m hoping that when my kids (both born to me and the ones I teach) become parent they will beg their child’s art teacher to make it part of their child’s art assessments and curriculum.

 Chloe P., K-5 Art in Los Angeles